Amazon 5 Star Review

 Daughters of Nyx

 428 b.c.e.
 Athens is roiling with intrigue over Pericles’ successor.
-Were it days ago, Timarcus would be at its center.
-But Kore has unexpectedly come back to him after seven years of separation and he is once again besotted.
-But as quickly as she has returned, she is gone, struck down by Apollo’s gentle arrow.
-Yet if it was a natural death, why can he not feel her presence as his beliefs promise?
-Instead he is haunted by images of Kore’s shade weeping, unable to pass to Elysium’s bright fields.
-As Timarcus hunts for the truth, suspicion soon points to General Cleon, Athens' ruthless new ruler.
+Timarcus doesn't care.
+Kore is back after seven years and he is once again besotted.
+Then as quickly as she returns, she is gone, dead.
+Murdered?
+Timarcus is haunted by images of Kore’s shade weeping, unable to pass to Elysium’s bright fields.
+As Timarcus hunts for the truth about her death, suspicion soon points to General Cleon, Athens' ruthless new ruler.
 Should Timarcus denounce the most powerful man in Athens, bringing exile or worse upon himself to avenge Kore?
 As he unravels the astounding secret about her death, the humbling gods make him understand that the two of them never had a say in what befell them.
-They had always been at the mercy of the Daughters of Nyx who decide the fate of men.
+They had always been at the mercy of the Daughters of Nyx those fickle deities who cut and weave the fate of men.

 "...utterly beguiling" — Kirkus Reviews